untra/polyglot/README.md

 Even if you are falling back to `default_lang` page, relative links built on the *french* site will still link to *french* pages.

+#### Localized site.data

+There are cases when `site.data` localiztion is reqiured.
+For instance: you might need to localize `_data/navigation.yml` that holds "navigation menu".
+In order to localize it, just place language-specific files in `_data/:lang/...` folder, and `polyglot` will bring those keys at top level.

 ## How It Works
 This plugin makes modifications to existing Jekyll classes and modules, namely `Jekyll::StaticFile` and `Jekyll::Site`.
 These changes are as lightweight and slim as possible.
 The biggest change is in `Jekyll::Site.process`.
 Polyglot overwrites this method to instead spawn a seperate thread for each language you intend to process the site for.
 Each of those threads calls the original `Jekyll::Site.process` method with its language in mind, ensuring your website scales to support any number of languages, while building all of your site languages simultaneously.